 In this guide, I will walk you through what I did to free myself from those dark feelings.

 After a toxic relationship, you feel drained, like you have gone crazy.
 You can’t believe you let the abuse go on for so long.
 You start to beat yourself up about it.
 Feeling sorry for yourself.

 It is like there’s no end to the bad feelings.
-To make matters worse your abuser is living life just fine.
+To make matters worse, your abuser is living life just fine.
 They don’t seem to have missed a beat.
-As if their lives were not affected.
+Their lives went unaffected.